preet801/SOC-AUTOMATION-PROJECT/README.md

 ![image](https://github.com/user-attachments/assets/8b6a9360-79e9-40ab-93b7-4ddd0f671509)

-following shows the sysmon config file upon opening
+following shows the sysmon config file upon opening and then click on raw and then save it as sysmonconfig

 ![image](https://github.com/user-attachments/assets/5fe7ac93-5fe9-4fb8-a54b-a62ff50b092f)